Stanislovas Didžiulis: Content and fate of the collection

 Didžiulis collection is estimated at 1,000 titles which made it the largest collection of Lithuanian and Lithuania-related books during the Lithuanian press ban.
 A reconstructed catalog of the collection was published in 2004 and included 548 Lithuanian language works.
 This number includes about ten books that are the only known surviving copies.
 Other books included German, Polish, Russian works on Lithuanian language or history.
 The personal library included other miscellaneous books in other languages (Latvian, Belarusian, French, Latin) and other topics (hygiene, medicine, home economics, fiction) that were of interest to other family members.
 The collection also included several unpublished manuscripts and handwritten copies of published books.

 Since there were no Lithuanian libraries, Didžiulis' collection was used by various Lithuanian activists and researchers (including Antanas Baranauskas, Jonas Jablonskis, Liudas Vaineikis, Juozas Otonas Širvydas, Jonas Basanavičius, Jurgis Šlapelis, Mečislovas Davainis-Silvestraitis, Mykolas Biržiška) as well as local residents.

 After Lithuania regained independence in 1918, the book collection was cared mostly by Didžiulis' son Vytautas.
 Working with Vaclovas Biržiška, Vytautas sold 323 books at 10 litas per book to the University of Lithuania in 1930.
 Most other books were acquired by Biržiška for his personal library.
 When he escaped the advancing Red Army in 1944, the books ended up in the library of Kaunas University.
 After the university was closed in 1950, the collection was spread out among various institutions, including Vilnius University Library (largest set of 230 books), Kaunas University of Technology, Kaunas University of Medicine, public libraries in Kaunas, and others.
-A handful of books remained in Griežionėlės and were donated to the Lithuanian Academy of Sciences or became part of the memorial museum established in 1968.
+A handful of books remained in Griežionėlės and were donated to the Library of the Lithuanian Academy of Sciences or became part of the memorial museum established in 1968.